-1. At least 100 hours of course work
+1. At least 120 hours of coursework

 However, if you choose a shorter course, you might be limiting yourself on where you will be eligible to teach later on.
-If you're searching for real and quality TEFL training anything less than 100 hours will not cut it.
+If you're searching for real and quality TEFL training, anything less than 120 hours won’t cut it.

-2. In-person live training (practicum)
+2. In-person live training (TEFL practicum)

 Courses generally require about 20 hours of practicum; therefore, new teachers can feel comfortable and confident in front of the classroom before they depart!
-Not all online courses require practicum, so make sure it's a requirement before enrolling.
+Not all online courses require practicum hours, so make sure it's a requirement before enrolling.
 Completing your practicum is easier than you might realize, and you'll be glad you did it once it's over!

-3. Qualified tutors or professors
+3. Qualified TEFL tutors or professors

 However, for those who enjoy learning a bit more independently, having qualified live tutors who are there to assist when you need it might be enough instruction for you.
 In this case, it's less about the quality of information you're receiving and more about how you receive it.
 Get to know your learning style and choose what's best for you!

 4. Job assistance

 Navigating the world of teaching abroad can be confusing!
-There's a lot of information out there and without proper guidance or job placement, mistakes can be made.
-When searching for a TEFL course, be sure to keep an out for what kind of job assistance they provide once you are certified.
+There's a lot of information out there, and without proper guidance or job placement, mistakes can be made.
+When searching for a TEFL course, be sure to keep an eye out for what kind of job assistance they provide once you are certified.

 Do they have partnerships with schools abroad to be placed in?
 Do they provide resources for applications elsewhere?
 A good TEFL course should provide some sort of guide for you to get the most out of your money.